How to Care for Halo Extensions in Winter and on Ski Trips

 1. Deep Condition Before Your Ski Day

-Apply a sulfate-free, extension-safe hair mask the night before skiing.
+Apply a sulfate-free, extension-safe hair mask the night before skiing, such as Argan oil or Shea butter.

 Focus on the mid-lengths and ends, not the wire.